joshuafinch/Personal-Website/content/post/multiple-configurations.md

 {{< image src="/static/other_swift_flags_2.png" width="1586" height="450" alt="Other Swift Flags" >}}

-Once you have these flags set, you'll be able to use them inside your Swift code to [conditionally compile different functionality](/app-with-multiple-environments/).
+Once you have these flags set, you'll be able to use them inside your Swift code to {{< link relref="handling-multiple-environments-in-ios" text="conditionally compile different functionality" >}}.

 Currently, when you run the application it will use the Debug or Release configurations.
 It will continue to use the production settings - and not use the development, or staging ones.
 This is because we've set it to default to production settings if a `DEVELOPMENT` or `STAGING` flag has not been set.